Coronavirus task force briefs — but not at White House

 Coronavirus task force briefs — but not at White HouseNew

-WASHINGTON (AP) — The White House coronavirus task force has briefed the public for the first time since late April — this time without President Donald Trump or the presidential podium.
-Friday’s briefing was a sign of the administration’s effort to show it’s got a handle on the virus but the nation no longer needs to be on a wartime footing that would prevent reopening the economy.
-Vice President Mike Pence acknowledged a surge in new cases across the South and West but sidestepped questions about the indoor political rally Trump held last week in Tulsa.
+WASHINGTON (AP) — The White House is talking about the coronavirus pandemic again.
+The White House coronavirus task force has briefed the public for the first time since late April — this time without President Donald Trump or the presidential podium.
+Friday’s briefing was a sign of the administration’s effort to show its got a handle on the virus but the nation no longer needs to be on a wartime footing that would prevent reopening the economy.
+Vice President Mike Pence acknowledged a surge in new cases across the South and West.
 Dr. Anthony Fauci, the nation’s top infectious disease official, says COVID-19 is causing “a serious problem in certain areas” of the nation.